electerious/Lychee/readme.md

 Updating is as easy as it should be.
 [Update &#187;](docs/md/Update.md)

-### FTP Upload

-To import photos and albums located in `uploads/import/` (photos you have uploaded via FTP or else), sign in and click the add-icon on the top right.
-Then choose 'Import from Server'.

 ### Keyboard Shortcuts

 These shortcuts will help you to use Lychee even faster.
 [Keyboard Shortcuts &#187;](docs/md/Keyboard Shortcuts.md)